 The primary source of liquidity and funding for the association is a direct loan from the Bank.
-The outstanding balance of \$4,466,210, \$4,314,604 and \$4,104,831 as of December 31, 2013, 2012 and 2011, respectively, is recorded as a liability on the association's balance sheet.
-The note carried a weighted average interest rate of 1.87 percent, 2.11 percent and 2.56 percent at December 31, 2013, 2012 and 2011, respectively.
+The outstanding balance of \$4,922,588, \$4,466,210 and \$4,314,604 as of December 31, 2014, 2013 and 2012, respectively, is recorded as a liability on the association's balance sheet.
+The note carried a weighted average interest rate of 1.88 percent, 1.87 percent and 2.11 percent at December 31, 2014, 2013 and 2012, respectively.
 The indebtedness is collateralized by a pledge of substantially all of the association's assets to the Bank and is governed by a financing agreement.
-This increase in note payable to the Bank for 2013 is the result of the increase in the association's loan portfolio.
-The association's average loan portfolio funded by the association's equity was \$784,555, \$712,527 and \$608,069 for the years 2013, 2012 and 2011, respectively.
-The maximum amount the association may borrow from the Bank as of December 31, 2013, was \$5,340,762 as defined by the general financing agreement.
+This increase in note payable to the Bank for 2014 is the result of the increase in the association's loan portfolio.
+The association's average loan portfolio funded by the association's equity was \$843,993, \$784,555 and \$712,527 for the years 2014, 2013 and 2012, respectively.
+The maximum amount the association may borrow from the Bank as of December 31, 2014, was \$5,837,385 as defined by the general financing agreement.
 This borrowing limit changes as the borrowing base increases or decreases.
 In general, the Bank funds 100 percent of all eligible acceptable and special mention loans and 75 percent of all eligible substandard loans.
-The indebtedness continues in effect until the expiration date of the general financing agreement, which is September 30, 2015, unless sooner terminated by the Bank upon the occurrence of an event of default, or by the association, in the event of a breach of this agreement by the Bank, upon giving the Bank 30 calendar days' prior written notice, or in all other circumstances, upon giving the Bank 120 days, prior written notice.
-The association anticipates that the association's direct loan will be renewed.
+The indebtedness continues in effect until the expiration date of the general financing agreement, which is September 30, 2015, unless sooner terminated by the Bank upon the occurrence of an event of default, or by the association, in the event of a breach of this agreement by the Bank, upon giving the Bank 30 calendar days' prior written notice, or in all other circumstances, upon giving the Bank 120 days' prior written notice.
+The association anticipates that the association's direct loan will be renewed before its expiration in 2015.

 The liquidity policy of the association is to manage cash balances to maximize debt reduction and to increase accrual loan volume.
-This policy will continue to be pursued during 2014.
+This policy will continue to be pursued during 2015.
 As borrower payments are received, they are applied to the association's note payable to the Bank.